Guoji Zibai pan: People's Republic era

-In October 1949, after the establishment of the Government of the People's Republic of China, the Ministry of Culture asked officials from all over the country to rescue and find cultural and nation treasures and relics that were scattered around the people.
+In October 1949, after the establishment of the Government of the People's Republic of China, the Ministry of Culture asked officials from all over the country to rescue and find cultural and national treasures and relics that were scattered around the people.
 Wu Guichang (吴桂长 (吳桂長)), chief of the CPC Feixi County Committee, heard the news that the Guoji Zibai pan was being preserved in the Liu Family.
 Wu went to Liu's house many times and asked Liu Suzeng to donate the cultural relic to the country.
 Guo Chongyi (郭崇毅), a local member of the Chinese Democratic League, came to Liu's home with a document from the Central Government.
 After reading the document and talking with Guo Chongyi, Liu Suzeng decided to donate the treasure to the country along with a bronze drum of the Three Kingdoms period (220–280) together.
 On February 28, 1950, the Liu Family officially donated the plate to the Ministry of Culture.
 The government awarded Liu a certificate of praise and honor.
 Until then, the Guoji Zibai pan had accompanied the Liu Family for eighty-six years and been passed down four generations.
 The Ministry of Culture gave the treasure to the National Museum of Chinese History.
 Later, the National Museum of Chinese History gave the relic to the National Museum of China.
 The Guoji Zibai pan has always been kept there ever since.